Once you have installed Ant, open a command prompt in the examples directory, and type

 unless

-In the same vein consider the unless
+In the same vein consider the unless macro,

-which is the inverse of when
+which is the inverse of when.
+This

 expands to

-Note that this time, the macro uses the expression ?:expression
+Note that this time, the macro uses the expression ?:expression rather than

-since the variable name defaults to the constraint name -
+?expr:expression since the variable name defaults to the constraint name -

-so I can refer to ?expression
+so I can refer to ?expression in the return template.

 using

-macro allows you to dispense with
+The using macro allows you to dispense with

-on a resource.
+ungainly finally blocks that call close() on a resource.
 That is,

 is equivalent to: